Damp and mould policy

 6.13 Make good internal surfaces following any remedial work carried out ensuring that surfaces are prepared to a condition ready for the tenant to redecorate.

-6.14 In some cases remedial work may not be necessary, instead requiring additional support and advice to be given to the resident on managing and controlling the occurrences of mould and damp in order to remove hazards.
+6.14 In some cases remedial work may not be necessary, instead requiring additional support and advice to be given to the resident on managing and controlling the occurrences of mould and damp to remove hazards.

 6.15 Where internal conditions within a home are influencing health and wellbeing of the occupants or are preventing inspections or remedial works being carried out (for example, excessive hoarding of personal belongs), Leeds City Council will provide support and assistance to review the tenant’s options.